H.E.R.: Musical style

 Consisting mostly of R&B ballads, H.E.R.'s songs have been described as "downcast post-breakup material that sounded vulnerable and assured at once".
-In an interview, H.E.R. mentioned that she grew up listening to Filipino ballad singers such as Sharon Cuneta and Jay R.
+In an interview, H.E.R. mentioned that she grew up listening to Filipino ballad singers such as Sharon Cuneta and Jay R. H.E.R. has also openly credited the singer Prince as one of her biggest influences.
+She has also cited artists such as Lenny Kravitz and B.B.
+King as influences.

 Addressing the secrecy over her identity, she has said: "The mystery is a metaphor for who I am, or who I was at the time of creating the project...
 I feel like oftentimes we don't like to be open as people about our emotions or things that we are going through.
 At the time [of recording], I was very closed off except for when I was writing or when I was in the studio."

 She explained further: "I am a voice for women who feel like they're alone in these situations.
 This project came from emotion, and that's what I want it to be about – not what I look like or who I'm with, but the raw emotion and support for women."
 To NPR she said, "I feel like this is the era of the anti-star.
 I really just wanted it to be about the music, and get away from, 'Who is she with?' and 'What is she wearing?'"

 Media appearances

 H.E.R. appeared as herself in the movie Yes Day (2021).
 She performed her original song "Change" on the episode "Active Citizenship" of the 2021 Netflix educational animated series We the People.
-On July 20, 2022, it was announced that H.E.R. would be singing the role of Belle for ABC's Beauty and the Beast: A 30th Celebration.
+On July 20, 2022, it was announced H.E.R. would be singing the role of Belle for ABC's Beauty and the Beast: A 30th Celebration.
+The television special aired on December 15, 2022.
+She sang the National Anthem at Game 1 of the 2023 World Series between the Texas Rangers and Arizona Diamondbacks.
+On October 28, 2023, she made a surprise appearance on Saturday Night Live, performing “The Glass” with Foo Fighters.
+She made her big-screen acting debut in The Color Purple, which was released in theaters on December 25, 2023.

+On August 11, 2024, she sang the national anthem of the United States of America, "The Star-Spangled Banner", during the closing ceremony of the 2024 Olympic Games in Paris, France as part of the handover ceremony from Paris to Los Angeles.